-Marriage appears wonderfully endearing to the single particular person who has by no means married, and possibly to the divorced person who hankers for something to arrest their longing for companionship or sexual release, but marriage for practically all of us is fairly a challenging work at instances.
+Marriage appears wonderfully endearing to the single man or woman who has in no way married, and possibly to the divorced person who hankers for something to arrest their longing for companionship or sexual release, but marriage for virtually all of us is really a difficult function at occasions.
 (And I can say this even as a representative of my wife!).
-We carry so significantly of ourselves into our marriages – which is the two a excellent and a bad issue.
+We carry so much of ourselves into our marriages – which is the two a excellent and a negative point.

-We carry in expectations of getting ‘met’ by our partners: that they will satisfy us sexually, not spend as well much cash, not seek to management us, that they will want to invest time with us.
-We also bring in expectations of what our partners should carry to us: their virtues of diligence and moderation and sanctity and kindness – to title just four.
+We bring in expectations of being ‘met’ by our partners: that they will satisfy us sexually, not invest too significantly income, not seek to handle us, that they will want to devote time with us.
+We also carry in expectations of what our partners need to bring to us: their virtues of diligence and moderation and sanctity and kindness – to name just 4.
 We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn into conscious due to our encroaching annoyance.

 Therapy For Relationships